 - RPG II

 - COBOL

-- FORTRAN IV
+- FORTRANIV

 - Basic Assembler

-By writing in RPG II, COBOL, or FORTRAN, the programmer can avoid the strict rules required when using Basic Assembler Language.
+By writing in RPG II, COBOL, or FORTRAN, you can avoid the strict rules required when using Basic Assembler Language.

-Although his program may have to contend with others for system resources, the programmer can ignore the problems that arise from this.
+Although your program may have to contend with others for system resources, you can ignore the problems that arise from this.
 Those problems are managed by the control program.
-The programmer is assured that all required resources are available to his program each time it is executed.
-If necessary, the CCP defers the execution of his program until those resources are available.
-If his program shares access to a disk data file with another concurrently executing program, the CCP manages the contention and does not permit the two programs to cause an erroneous record update through conflicting reads and writes.
+You are assured that all required resources are available to your program each time it is executed.
+If necessary, the CCP defers the execution of your program until those resources are available.
+If your program shares access to a disk data file with another concurrently executing program, the CCP manages the contention and does not permit the two programs to cause an erroneous record update through conflicting reads and writes.